 Longwood Veterinary Center COVID Protocol

 Dear clients and friends of Longwood Veterinary Center.
 We want to thank all of you for the patience and respect you exhibited to our staff during the pandemic.
 While navigating uncharted waters we did our best to keep both clients and staff safe and healthy, allowing us to provide uninterrupted care for your pets during an unprecedented time.
 We have been closely following the ever changing guidelines of the CDC regarding best business practices throughout the pandemic.
-Current recommendations suggest it is safe to resume standard operating procedures.
 Therefore, as of Monday June 7th, we will resume in person office visits.
 We know many of you will find this news exciting while others may have become accustomed to curbside service and wish for it to continue.
 Many of you will have some questions.
 Hopefully the following information will help answer your questions and allay any concerns.